coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 as if fighting with two weapons, but if you do, you incur all the normal attack penalties associated with fighting with two weapons, just as if you were using a one-handed weapon and a light weapon.
-A creature wielding a dire flail in one hand can't use it as a double weapon--- only one end of the weapon can be used in any given round.
+A creature wielding a dire flail in one hand can’t use it as a double weapon— only one end of the weapon can be used in any given round.

 When using a dire flail, you get a +2 bonus on opposed attack rolls made to disarm an enemy (including the opposed attack roll to avoid being